 Numerous hours are saved on managing both invoice management and accounts payable.
 Now there are more benefits to adopting accounts payable software with invoice management for your company.

 Businesses are moving away from manual invoice management and accounts payable.
-Research by PYMNTS and American Express states, "63.5 percent of firms are now shifting away from physical invoices."
+Research by PYMNTS and American Express stated, "63.5 percent of firms are now shifting away from physical invoices."
 These shifts have led to the accounts payable automation market projected to reach USD 4 billion by 2025.
-There are several benefits, but the most evident benefits are the increase in cash flow, security, productivity, and time and cost saved.
+Accounts payable solutions offer several benefits, but the most evident benefits are the increase in cash flow, security, productivity, and time and cost saved.

 Plus, research from Everest Group found that a business with nonautomated invoicing pays an average of $10 per invoice, while automated invoicing averages only $2.07 per invoice.
 Manual invoicing costs 5x more for your business, plus the long hours required for the manual process, creating the cost of overtime.
 It's definitely not worth paying the price, and wise for a business to adopt a payments solution with IPS invoice management.